glimpse-editor/getglimpse-web/content/posts/glimpse-0-2-0-release-notes.md

 ### Windows Improvements
 * Replaced WiX manifest files with more efficient replacements
-* Beta tested a new 64-bit Windows installer with G'MIC prebundled (release blocked)
+* Added a new 64-bit Windows installer with G'MIC prebundled
 * Added an RTF version of the GNU GPLv3 to both installers
 * Added support for custom install locations
 * Fixed missing "Open With..." option for Glimpse Image Editor